stonet-research/icpe24_io_scheduler_study_artifact/README.md

 ### Figure 9: T-app inter-process scalability with an increasing number of SSDs

-The devices are setted in the source code fig-9-ssd-scala/tapp_inc_dev_10_proc.py at line 8.
-Please provide the devices used in the experment as the example given at line 9 - line 12.
+The devices are set in the source code fig-9-ssd-scala/tapp_inc_dev_10_proc.py at line 8.
+Please provide the devices used in the experments as the example given at line 9 - line 12.

 ```bash
 cd fig-9-ssd-scala